My Wishlist

 Recommended flight route from the United States

 There are a lot of different options for flying to Italy from the United States.
 There are non-stop flights to Rome from several US cities like Atlanta, Boston, Chicago, Los Angeles, and Miami.
 From other cities, you need at least one connection.
-The largest carriers are Alitalia, American Airlines, British Airways, Delta, KLM, Lufthansa, and United.
+The largest carriers are ITA Airways, American Airlines, British Airways, Delta, KLM, Lufthansa, and United.

 Recommended flight route from Canada

 There are several airports in Canada that have non-stop flights to different cities in Italy.
 You can fly from major Canadian airports like Toronto, Vancouver, Montreal, Ottawa, and Calgary and depending on the airline connect through a major city in Europe.
-The largest airlines would be Air Canada, Alitalia, Lufthansa, and British Airways.
+The largest airlines would be Air Canada, ITA Airways, Lufthansa, and British Airways.

 Essential Sights of Italy